 docker diff <container_name>

 Let's use pyinotify to see an example.
 After installing it, open 2 tabs in your terminal.
-In the first, start the container and in the second start pyinotify script to monitor the files located in the shared volume.
+In the first, start the container, and in the second, start the pyinotify script to monitor the files located in the shared volume.

 $ # First Tab $ docker run --name my_sandbox --detach -v "$(pwd)/deleteme:/app" ubuntu sleep 2000 e4e92df3d3198b3747ee48becac2742f4666a61706f0b50a3c97d344b2a64b22